 Yes.
 Smoking will increase the risk of intraoperative and postoperative complications, including blood clots, pulmonary embolism, and infection.
-Smoking will compromise bone healing and soft tissues healing.
+Smoking will compromise bone healing and soft tissue healing.

 Yes.
-Diabetes increases the risk of blood clots, pulmonary embolism, infection, bone and soft tissues complications.
+Diabetes increases the risk of blood clots, pulmonary embolism, infection, bone, and soft tissue complications.
 Hemoglobin A1c levels directly correlate with the complication rate: the higher the HbA1c, the higher the risk of postoperative complications.
-Ideally your HbA1c should be under 7.5%.
+Ideally, your HbA1c should be under 7.5%.

 Icing the surgical site will help very much.
-If interested, we can provide a cold machine that will be incorporated in your postoperative splint.
+If interested, we can provide a cold machine that will be incorporated into your postoperative splint.

 Yes.
 Expect the foot and ankle swelling to last up to 6-12 months after surgery.